5 Ways to Make Friends as an Adult

 Improve your communication skills

 Some people might struggle to make friends, not necessarily because they lack opportunities to do so but because their social or communication skills might be lacking.

 So, next time you talk to your housemates or coworkers, ask them how their day was and encourage them to open up by asking follow-up questions.
 Make sure to let them know you’re listening by using nonverbal cues such as nodding and keeping eye contact.

 Additionally, don’t be afraid to be vulnerable and share personal information from time to time.
 We all have our struggles, and showing other people that you’re imperfect won’t put them off.
 On the contrary, it will make it easier for them to relate to you and open up in return.

 Vulnerability is also the difference between friendship and acquaintanceship.
 If you struggle with showing your vulnerable side, you should watch a TED talk called “The Power of Vulnerability,” which explains that vulnerability is a way to allow yourself to be seen and form genuine connections with other people.

 Be prepared to get out of your comfort zone

-Making friends as adults isn’t as easy as it used to be.
+Making friends as adults aren’t as easy as it used to be.
 And unless you’re about to start a new job or lead a very adventurous lifestyle, your chances of meeting new people who can become your true friends may be low.
 This is why one of the most important things to do is prepare to get uncomfortable.

 I’m not talking about allowing people to push your boundaries but about opening up and initiating interaction.
 But if you want something, you’re the one who has to go for it.